-After installing MySQL, the data directory, including the tables
+After installing MySQL, the data directory must be initialized,

-In the examples shown here, the server is going to run under the
+In the examples shown here, the server is intended to run under

 mysql login account.
 This

 assumes that such an account exists.
 Either create the account if